• About

 Another issue that hit me hard while watching Kings Point, is the question where do you want to die?

-For some of us, the end will come quick and we won’t have time to act on the end-of-life plans we may have come up with.
+For some of us, the end will come quickly and we won’t have time to act on the end-of-life plans we may have come up with.

 Will your family take you into their home and provide care for you?